meilisearch/documentation/references/index_new_fields.md

 Boolean that will determine if new fields found during documents addition should be indexed or ignored.

-True is the default value and will index all new fields, false will ignore all new fields.
+`true` is the default value and will index all new fields, `false` will ignore all new fields.

 ### Examples